 The first is the huge trend towards environmental, social and governance (ESG) investing.
-Some say the wave of ESG has not yet hit reporting teams, but most agree it looms large.
-We see many managers preparing for investor demand to access to their sustainability data and research.
+This wave of ESG has now hit reporting teams, and most agree that the evolution of this type of reporting will continue as the industry figures out the right approach and level of information required.
+We see many managers preparing for investor demand to access their sustainability data and research.
 The sheer volume and complexity of this data make print reporting an unsuitable medium in most cases.
 Digital tools offer the capacity and flexibility to report on it effectively.

 The next theme is the general increase in demand for investor data.
-Pre and post investment, investors are demanding more and faster access to their asset manager’s data.
+Pre and post investment investors are demanding more and faster access to their investment managers’ data.
 As entrepreneur Clive Humby said in 2006, data is the new oil.
 Asset allocators now expect real-time access to this critical resource.
 As more managers acquiesce, others will feel pressure to do the same.

 Changing perception of reporting tools

 Reduce the compliance risk of inconsistent data, manual intervention and time spent producing reporting outputs.
 Kurtosys provides a comprehensive automation solution for a multitude of investment management reports.
 With one central data source, multiple integration options and pre-defined workflows, data and insight delivery almost takes care of itself.